 What’s the next place on your travel bucket list and why?

 Greece!
 My husband and I got married in May 2019 and planned a delayed honeymoon to Greece for May 2020.
 As we all know, life changed drastically in 2020 and we haven’t been able to reschedule yet, so we’re anxiously awaiting exploring the Greek islands!

 Shania Twain’s “Man!
 I Feel Like a Woman!”

 Would you rather have your dishes or clothes be magically clean?

-Reflecting on Narrative and Data - The Helen Brown Group
+Searching 2.0 - Starting and Stopping - The Helen Brown Group

 Replace this text with your copyright information and address.